 July 15-18 9:00 am – 5:00 pm

 If you’re into hearing the thunderous roar of historic cars and ground pounders on a 2.8-mile purpose-built track at the Pittsburgh International Race Complex, this is the weekend for you.
-The PVGP Historics have developed into one of the PVGP’s most popular and growing events.
+The PVGP Historics has developed into one of the PVGP’s most popular and growing events.
 On Saturday and Sunday from noon to 1:00 pm, for a donation to the charity, there is even a chance for spectators to experience a thrilling lap on the track with a racecar driver.
 Admission is $20 per day; kids under 12 are free.
-Special trackside parking on Spectator Hill and by the Water Tower.
+Special trackside parking is available on Spectator Hill and by the Water Tower.